ddelgado1/CRM-Mac_CRMpilot0-CRMpilot0copy0/mynotes.md

         - Done!

 - Workers
-    - Done with the stuff that isn't microsoft related
+    - Done!

 - Calendar
-    - Need to work on all of it

-Back end:

-- Workers
-    - Done with the stuff that isn't microsoft related

-- Calendar
     - Just have to do the create event thing then we're done!
         - My concern with this is that it doesn't make sense from a functionality standpoint.
 It is way easier to just go to the outlook website and create the event there.
 I can, I guess, comprehend having the calendar there but I just don't think my website will be more efficient than just opening a new tab

+Back end:

+Done!